Building an Online Card Payment System

 <Step title="Handling fund reservation">

-When a transaction is inflight, the amount is reserved and cannot be used for anything else until it’s settled or voided.
+When a transaction is `INFLIGHT`, the amount is reserved and unavailable until the transaction settles or is voided.

 Blnk handles this automatically.
-Every inflight transaction reduces the customer’s available balance.
-If the available balance isn’t enough to cover a new transaction, the new one is rejected.
+Each inflight transaction reduces the customer's available balance.
+If the available balance is insufficient to cover a new transaction, that transaction is rejected.

-Any new transaction above \$3,000 will fail.
-This ensures you never spend money that has already been reserved for pending card payments.
+Any new transaction over \$3,000 will be rejected.
+This prevents spending funds already reserved for pending card payments.

 <img src="https://mintcdn.com/blnk/TZC-WDEljP4tkd4b/images/tutorials/cards/limit-passed.png?fit=max&auto=format&n=TZC-WDEljP4tkd4b&q=85&s=c51c13f92b81a6dc26ff1b9d0803a692" className="rounded-xl" alt="Handling insufficient funds" width="3394" height="1960" data-path="images/tutorials/cards/limit-passed.png" />